-Seriously, check out this blast from the past during one of the first events hosted at Etsy Labs in New York.
+Seriously though, Etsy has changed a lot since it first launched.
+Check out this blast from the past during one of the first events hosted at Etsy Labs in New York.

 Etsy has always had this quirky charm that encourages makers to innovate in their craft, even since 2007.
 And today, they continue to put makers that specialize in individual art and handmade pieces at the top of their priority list.
 Just take a look at the recent winners of Etsy’s Design Awards to get an idea of the types of products Etsy likes to promote.

-Etsy competitors lack a close community of sellers
+Etsy competitors lack a close community of sellers.

 So, who else is out there to compete with Etsy?